 Auxiliary personnel furnishing acupuncture must be under the appropriate level of supervision of a physician, PA, or NP/CNS required by our regulations at 42 CFR §§ 410.26 and 410.27.

-Deductible applies.

-20% coinsurance for each

-Medicare-covered service.

-You pay these amounts until you
+20% coinsurance Deductible applies.
+You pay these amounts until you reach the out-ofpocket maximum.

-reach the out-of-pocket

-maximum.